|

 Inspired by prominent national speakers,

-group.
+several Tulsans discussed the possibility of starting a local study group.
 In late November 1996, we shared names of friends who might be

 interested in meeting together for faith sharing and furthering the work